Realistic quantum fields with gauge and gravitational interaction emerge in the generic static structure

-Even without specifying the origin(s) of the underlying basic structure, we anticipate that the fitting function~$\rho(q)$ of the distribution of its properties~$q$ takes a certain generic form.
-We, however, warn the reader that the corresponding ``generic'' wave function~$\psi_0$ from eq.\rf{psi_0} below \emph{is not necessarily} the initial wave function of the short-scale modes that appear from the Planck scale during inflation.
-Their initial wave function is instead determined by the considerations presented in Sec.~\ref{subsec_inflating_worlds}.
-Whether or not we may call~$\psi_0$ ``the global wave function of the universe'' is a matter of terminology.
-The actual picture, studied in Sec.~\ref{subsec_inflating_worlds}, is more subtle.
+The considerations presented next suggest that---regardless of the nature of the underlying fundamental entities---the smoothed distribution~$\Psi(Q)$ of their generic properties~$Q$ takes in appropriate variables the generic Gaussian form.
+(However, the corresponding Gaussian wave function~$\psi\gaus(q)$ in\rf{psi_0} below is generally \emph{not the initial wave function} of the short-scale modes that appear from the Planck scale during inflation or during black hole evaporation.
+The initial wave function of these modes is determined as described in \sct{subsec_Planck_scale}.)

-Let $\nbrk{q =\{q^n\}}$ be values of many quantifiable properties for a huge collection of objects of any nature.
-Then the central limit theorem suggests that we may expect the generic distribution of the properties to be Gaussian.
-Of course, many (if not most) objects familiar to us are distributed not by the Gaussian law.
-However, general linear combinations of values of uncorrelated properties of the familiar objects are Gaussian, at least, within the conditions described by the central limit theorem of probability theory.
-In other words, for randomly selected~$\nu(q)$ that describe some underlying basic structure, the fitting function~$\rho(q)$ has the generic form \be \rho_0= A^2e^{-q^2}. \lb{rho_0} \ee Here $\nbrk{q^2\equiv\sum_n (q^n)^2}$ where $q^n$~are appropriately normalized uncorrelated linear combinations of the original coordinates\rf{q_def}, Fig.~\ref{fig_A}, and a positive parameter~$A$ follows from the normalization of the generic distribution.
+Consider a huge collection of different objects any of which can be characterized by many independent quantifiable properties.
+Most properties~$Q^p$ of practical relevance that characterize objects familiar to us are \emph{not} distributed normally.
+However, the general linear combinations~$Q^n$ of many independent properties~$Q^p$ are Gaussian, at least, for the numerous cases that meet the sufficiency conditions of the central limit theorem of probability theory.
+For such randomly selected $N$~uncorrelated ``generic properties'' $\nbrk{\{Q^n\}\equiv Q}$, it is straightforward to find a coordinate basis in which their smoothed distribution~$\Psi$ has the generic Gaussian (normal) form \be \Psi\gaus(Q)= A^2e^{-Q^2}. \lb{rho_0} \ee Here $\nbrk{Q^2\equiv\sum_{n=1}^N (Q^n)^2}$ and a positive parameter~$A$ sets normalization of the distribution.